 - Store Traffic: The number of customers who enter your store daily, regardless of purchase.
 Can indicate which advertisements are working or not.
 Knowing when your peak traffic is, allows you to adjust hours of operation, how you staff the store and how many of these turn into actual leads.

 - Average Sale Per Customer: Total sales divided by number of sales for each department and for the entire business.
 Increasing this number by using the add-on selling technique can add quite a bit of money to your bottom line at the end of the year.

 - Closing Ratio: Number of leads divided by number of sales.
 A lead is a customer who talks to a salesperson about a specific product.
 Star salespeople should know their closing ratio and improve on it.
 A downward trend needs to be addressed.

-While there are other financials you should keep an eye on, these critical financials must be tracked monthly to identify good and bad trends.
+While there are other financials you should keep an eye on, the things on this financial checklist must be tracked monthly to identify good and bad trends.
 They will help you take corrective actions instead of shooting from the hip.
 Knowledge is power and is the only way to know for certain where you are headed.
 Don’t be afraid of financials; take control of your business so you can reach the success you so desire.